RefactoringGuru/design-patterns-csharp/README.md

 2. Try to hard wrap the code at 80th's character.
 It helps to list the code on the website without scrollbars.

-3. The actual examples should be represented by projects with the following naming convention: RefactoringGuru.DesignPatterns.{PatternName}.{ExampleName}.
+3. The actual examples should be represented by projects with the following naming convention: {PatternName}.{ExampleName}.

+4. The code should have the following namespace: RefactoringGuru.DesignPatterns.{PatternName}.{ExampleName}.

-4. Aim to put all code within one file.
+5. Aim to put all code within one file.
 We realize that it's not how it supposed to be done in production.
 But it helps people to better understand examples, since all code fits into one screen.

-5. Comments may or may not have language tags in them, such as this:
+6. Comments may or may not have language tags in them, such as this:

     ```csharp
      /// <summary>